jamesdobson/homebrew-legacy-firefox/README.md

 ## Prerequisites

-Fonts are available through homebrew-cask, which is an "external command" of Homebrew.
+Legacy Firefox is available through homebrew-cask, which is an "external command" of Homebrew.
 So, first you must install [Homebrew](http://brew.sh) and [homebrew-cask](https://caskroom.github.io).